 - Developed this easy to use, mobile accessible website for young parents to help them understand their rights and options

 - Published a project report, launched at a national conference in June 2016 which included findings from interviews and group discussions with young parents and practitioners and suggested changes to law, policy and practice to better meet the needs of young parents and their children.

-Until June 2017, Family Rights Group will continue to offer indirect & self-advocacy support for up to 180 young parents whose children are involved with children’s services a part of this project.
-You will find full information about what this service offers and how you can access this help on our Advocacy support page.
+Until June 2017, Family Rights Group offered indirect & self-advocacy support to 180 young parents whose children are involved with children’s services a part of this project.
+Offered information about what this service offers and how you can access this help on our Advocacy support page.